Kentucky dumps Georgia in SEC opener

 Georgia got eight first-half points from Maten.
 The Bulldogs shot only 34.3 percent and missed all 11 attempts from 3-point range prior to halftime.

-The Bulldogs built a 27-20 lead with only 1:14 left in the halftime, but a technical foul against coach Mark Fox led to a 6-0 Kentucky run to close the half.
+The Bulldogs built a 27-20 lead with only 1:14 left in the halftime, but a technical foul against Fox led to a 6-0 Kentucky run to close the half.

+“There were back-to-back plays that I thought were similar and they had different outcomes,” Fox said.
+“That is what I was disappointed in.”

-NOTES: Bulldogs F Yante Maten entered the game No. 2 in the SEC in scoring at 20.2 points and No. 1 in rebounding at 9.3.
-Earlier this year, he moved into the top 10 all-time at Georgia in both categories ...
-Kentucky starts five freshmen, and the average age of its roster is 19.43 years ...
+NOTES: Georgia F Yante Maten entered the game No. 2 in the SEC in scoring at 20.2 points and No. 1 in rebounding at 9.3.
+Earlier this year, he moved into the top 10 all-time at Georgia in both categories. ...
+Kentucky starts five freshmen, and the average age of its roster is 19.43 years. ...
 Georgia senior G Juwan Parker has a master’s degree. ...
 Georgia has been playing basketball for 112 years, and coach Mark Fox is the first to lead the Bulldogs to three consecutive 20-win seasons.